 In addition to their written books and supplements, Brave Writer also offers a lot of online classes.

 These are multi week affairs, taught by specifically trained instructors and cover a variety of topics in writing.
+There are core classes that teach the BraveWriter methodology, the mechanics of writing, and effective revision, as well as special interest writing classes such as in:

 This is a good thing since they can be open to kids of different age groups and in different time zones, which can be disruptive to learning.
 Instead kids watch the recordings, receive assignments and over a period of several weeks post their writing to the classroom and to the instructor.